Loop Grassmannians of quivers and affine quantum groups

-\srem In this way the notion of locality structure is a version of the Beilinson-Drinfeld factorization structure which can be used as a tool for producing spaces.
-However, this construction is not yet explicit.
+(3) The notion of ``locality structure'' is a version of the Beilinson-Drinfeld ``factorization structure'' where emphasis is changed slightly to get a tool for producing spaces such as $\P\loc(V)$.
+However, the use of closure makes this construction existential rather than explicit.

+(4) One would like to extend this locality mechanism from a smooth curve to a formal disc $\d$ but this requires a supply of disjoint finite flat subschemes of $\d$.
+This is expected (or known) to be doable in terms of rigid geometry.